AhmedFarrukh/QuantizationExperiments/reserve.md

 :::

 :::{.cell}
-This cell provisions resources.
+The following cell provisions resources.
 It will take approximately 10 minutes.
 You can check on its status in the Chameleon web-based UI, which can be accessed by selecting 'Instances' under the 'Compute' tab on the relevant site's webpage.
 For example, for a node on the CHI@UC site, you can use [https://chi.uc.chameleoncloud.org/project/instances/]( https://chi.uc.chameleoncloud.org/project/instances/).
 Come back here when it is in the RUNNING state.
 :::